Drexel University College of Medicine: West Reading Campus

 Located in Berks County, Pennsylvania, Drexel University College of Medicine at Tower Health is affiliated with Reading Hospital, which is a Magnet Recognized acute care facility.
 In 2021, Reading Hospital became a 4-year regional campus of the College of Medicine and began training first-year medical students.

+University City Campus

+In 2022, the university opened a 12-story, 460,000 square foot Health Sciences Building in University City, where the main campus is located.
+This building houses the University’s College of Nursing and Health Professions, College of Medicine, and Graduate School of Biomedical Sciences and Professional Studies.
+In Aug 2023, the university welcomed first and second year MD students in its inaugural year in the building.

+After the closure of Hahnemann University Hospital, there was an increased need to consolidate the various Drexel programs that were scattered across the city.

+The future of Queen Lane and Hahnemann University Center City campus is undetermined.
+But with the programs leaving these campuses to move to University City, the sale and closure of these campuses are a possibility.

 Clinical sites

-First-year students have the opportunity to be assigned to a faculty member for the entire year in a clinical setting.
 The university offers a wide array of clinical sites to its third- and fourth-year students.
 Operating large urban hospitals and small rural private practices, the university provides numerous opportunities for the students to be exposed to many diverse experiences.
 During third-year rotations, the students have the option to stay at a particular hospital for the entire year, or rotate among all the various locations throughout the Pennsylvania-New Jersey-Delaware area.
 Here is a partial list of the various sites: